Carleslc/haxball-billiards/bot/README.md

 ### Build

-`grunt`
+`grunt` or `grunt prod`

-**output/haxball-billiards.min.js** : src files concatenated and minified
+Build src files concatenated and minified:

+**output/haxball-billiards.min.js**

 `grunt dev`

-**output/haxball-billiards.dev.js** : src files concatenated, not minified only for debugging purposes
+Build src files concatenated but not minified for debugging purposes:

+**output/haxball-billiards.dev.js**

+`grunt dev-maps`

+Same as `grunt dev`, but first builds the maps.

+Use this if you have modified the stadiums with the `../maps/Billiards Template.hbst` file.

+`grunt prod-maps`

+Same as `grunt prod`, but first builds the maps.

 `grunt clear`